astoeckel/pydwdapi/README.md

 }
 ```

-An instance of the server is publically available at
+An instance of the server is publicly available at
 ```
 https://somweyr.de/pydwdapi/api/1.0/weather?lat=50.0&lon=16.26&alt=89
 ```